Malcolm X at Sidi Gaber (short story)

 “Mr. Mahfouz, I’m not ignorant,” said Malcolm.
 “I know injustice when I come across it.
 I see the shoeshine boy sitting over there and wonder if he will survive to see tomorrow.
 But you need to understand something, I walk the streets here and have not been deprived of my rights or had my color questioned.
 This is radical for a black man from America.”

-“Have you considered maybe you have the swagger of a foreigner, the protection of a Western passport, a colour that is not quite black?
-What about the charcoal suit that raises your stature, not to mention the traveller’s cheques dangling from your pocket that open doors?
+“Have you considered maybe you have the swagger of a foreigner, the protection of a Western passport, a color that is not quite black?
+What about the charcoal suit that raises your stature, not to mention the traveler’s cheques dangling from your pocket that open doors?
 Your position as a prominent American Muslim that people would like to meet?
 Or that you brush shoulders with a rising boxing star?
-Or receive personal invitations from presidents?
+Or receive personal invitations from princes and presidents?
 Did any of that occur to you, Mr. Malcolm, across your landscape of introspection?”

-They sat in awkward silence for a few minutes before Malcolm finally said, “When Arabs visit New York, especially Manhattan, they are dazzled by the lights.
+There was an awkward silence for a few minutes before Malcolm finally said, “When Arabs visit New York, especially Manhattan, they are dazzled by the lights.
 They won’t set foot in Harlem, except occasionally some Sudanese visitors.
 I take my hat off to them.
 There are some Arab students enrolled at Columbia University, which is in Harlem, but the university pretends the black neighbourhood around it doesn’t exist.
-Arabs would barely have a clue if a race riot was happening a few blocks away, or if the prisons were filling up with Negroes.
-When an Arab tourist walks past a Negro, that man or at the very least someone he knows has definitely been subjected to police violence or been to jail, but I don’t expect them to know that, Mr. Mahfouz.”
+Arabs would barely have a clue if a race riot was happening a few blocks away or if the prisons were filling up with Negroes.
+When an Arab tourist walks past a Negro, that man or at the very least someone he knows has definitely been subjected to police violence or been to jail, but I don’t expect them to know that Mr. Mahfouz.”

 Mahfouz looked like he was about to say something but just nodded his head.

-“I don’t expect them to know, but I would hope that if they did get to know something of our struggle, they would show understanding at the very least.
-I must always assume they are well intentioned.
+“I don’t expect them to know, but I would hope that if they did learn something of our struggle, they would show understanding at the very least.
+I must always assume they are well-intentioned.
 I have taken up this attitude more so since my Hajj trip to Mecca a few months ago.
 I understand many things, but it does not mean I will speak of everything.
 Everything has its time and place.”

 “The 1960s so far has been a decade of revolutions.
-I know in these times of upheaval, nuance will be lost.
+I know in these times of upheaval; nuance will be lost.
 But we can’t afford to miss the train, we cannot let this global movement that breaks the shackles of the oppressor pass us by.
 We have no real allies in America, and we are still developing the language to describe our pain.
-But the burden is lighter when we share it with our brothers and sisters in Africa and Asia.”
-Malcolm paused and looked at Mahfouz, “Yes, my politics align with your leader, and yes, I do support him for the reasons I just said, but I never stop thinking about the shoeshine boy over there.
+But the burden is lighter when we share it with our brothers and sisters in Africa and Asia,” Malcolm paused and looked at Mahfouz.
+“Yes, my politics align with your leader, and I support him for the reasons I just said, but I never stop thinking about the shoeshine boy over there.
 So please try to see where I’m coming from.”

 “You are putting words into my mouth,” said Malcolm.